PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/AWS-cloud-account-onboarding.md

   **c**.
 Use the above extracted decoded s3 link to create or update the *IAM role* using AWS *CloudFormation Stack*.
-Boto3, Terrafrom, or any other programming tools can be used to create Cloudformation Stack.<br/><br/>
+Boto3, Terraform, or any other programming tools can be used to create Cloudformation Stack.<br/><br/>
     If you are onboarding AWS organization, then *OrganizationalUnitIds* param should be provided for Organization stack creation in the CFT for creating member roles on the specified OrganizationalUnitIds.
 Provide the organizational root OU ID (prefix r-) to run it for all the accounts under the Organization, else provide a comma-separated list of OU IDs (prefix ou-).
 Refer https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html#orgs_view_root link for more info.<br/>
     Example: OrganizationalUnitIds = "r-abcd" // r-abcd is the AWS organizational root OU ID for the ORG account which indicates that member role should get created on all the accounts the organization has access to.